 Pep Guardiola – Manchester City – Tactical Analysis

 Low Build-up

-In the low build-up, Pep Guardiola sets his team up in a 4-2-5 formation, with the goalkeeper playing between the center-backs and a box-midfield in the middle.
+In the low build-up, Guardiola sets his team up in a 4-2-5 formation, with the goalkeeper playing between the center-backs and a box-midfield in the middle.

+Pep Guardiola – Manchester City – Tactical Analysis